learn-co-curriculum/cssi-4.8-subway-functions-lab/README.md

 The first method is written out for you as an example.
 Don't forget to run your program after you are done.

-<a href='https://learn.co/lessons/cssi-4.8-subway-functions-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4.8-subway-functions-lab' title='A Subway Story'>A Subway Story</a> on Learn.co and start learning to code for free.</p>